Bvqlz/GridWatch/README.md

 ## License

-This project is proprietary to NextEra Energy.
+This project tackles the NextEra Energy Drone Challenge

-## Support

-For issues or questions, please contact the development team or refer to the inline code documentation.